 - There are showers with L’Occitane products and there are complimentary spa treatments (my favorite).
 Not sure if they all have them, but the lounge at DFW offers free 15-minute massages (neck, shoulder and back), facials and manicures.
 You can only make an appointment when you arrive and if you want more than one service, you have to make it after you complete your first appointment.
 The lounge wasn’t that busy so I had both a massage and manicure.

-What’s interesting is that even though the American Express Platinum Card comes with a hefty $450 annual fee, it’s actually a great deal when you consider the value of the benefits.
+What’s interesting is that even though the American Express Platinum Card comes with a hefty $550 annual fee (See Rates & Fees), it’s actually a great deal when you consider the value of the benefits.
 For example: Let’s say you apply for the card now and get it by June 1st.
 That means you get $200 for airline incidentals like baggage, food, and change fees—like every cardmember gets each calendar year.

 The only negative I could find with the Centurion Lounge is that the agents don’t have access to your airline’s computer reservations, so if you need to check or change flights you’ll have to go to an airport agent.